 My colleagues are skilled people who rarely face technical challenges they can’t solve, while sporadic events (like the Covid-19 crisis) are very much unpredictable and difficult to prepare for.
 With this in mind, the strategy’s focus is put primarily on dealing with hidden information and minimizing its negative impact project-wise.

 Addressing each problem will eventually catalyze more data discoveries throughout the process, providing you, alongside, with handy tools to handle incoming change requests.

 Let’s take a closer look.

-I decided to act proactively on this sudden project and conducted a kick-off meeting to organize everybody and build-up some confidence.
+I decided to act proactively and conducted a kick-off meeting to organize everybody and build-up some confidence.
 The agenda was:

 - Project requirements

 - Split and estimation

 This was an opportunity to meet for the first time and get a feeling of the project finally moving.
 Further on regular sync meetings were set to discuss blockers, progress, or new information collected previously.